LordOfTrident/snash-old/README.md

 - [ ] If statements
 - [ ] Loops

+## Known bugs
+- Readline not working properly with prompt escape sequences

 ## Make
 Use `make all` to see all the make targets.